 (TV, Internet, Phone) Bills Killing you?

-So like most Americans in this rough financial crisis we are all trying to save a few bucks.
-Before I switched to my new setup I had payed Comcast a total of $837.51 for HD TV, Hi-Speed Internet, and Phone service from Jan – May 2011.
+So like most Americans in this rough financial crisis, we are all trying to save a few bucks.
+Before I switched to the new setup I had paid Comcast a total of $837.51 for HD TV, Hi-Speed Internet, and Phone service from Jan – May 2011.
 While I have nothing against Comcast in general, I was not happy with the amount of money I was paying to watch TV commercial after TV commercial and rerun after rerun.
 So I pulled the plug and dropped TV, and Phone from Comcast.

-Your asking WHAT?!?!?
+You’re asking WHAT?!?!?
 WTF?!?!
-Well to answer you I picked up a few other bills but at a much more reasonable price to say the least.
+Well, to answer you I picked up a few other bills but at a much more reasonable price, to say the least.
 First off I moved to Magic Jack for phone service.
 It’s like $29 upfront for one year of service and $20 to transfer a number.
 It includes a USB adapter for your PC that connects to your phone for Dial Tone.
-And here we thought the days of plugging phone cables in to computers was irrelevant.
-Next I popped for the PlayOn $79.99, a sweet application that streams TV to my XBOX 360.
-Finally I added Hulu Plus $7.99 to stream Internet TV through PlayOn.
+And here we thought the days of plugging phone cables into computers was irrelevant.
+Next, I popped for the PlayOn $79.99, a sweet application that streams TV to my XBOX 360.
+Finally, I added Hulu Plus $7.99 to stream Internet TV through PlayOn.
 I also have NetFlix as well but have been using that since 2009.

-Just to add a little note to this, Comcast usually sells service for $29.99 for high speed internet for 6 months.
+Just to add a little note to this, Comcast usually sells service for $29.99 for high-speed internet for 6 months.
 After 6 months they like to raise the bill.
 If you call and are civil they normally put you back to the $29.99 for another 6 months.
 Sure it’s a call we all dread every six months, but it does save you money in the long run.
-Here is to saving some money my friends!
+Here is to saving money, my friends!